International Broadcasting Bureau

 The International Broadcasting Bureau (IBB) is the technical support outlet within the United States Agency for Global Media (USAGM) (former Broadcasting Board of Governors, BBG), which is a U.S. independent agency.
 The IBB supports the day-to-day operations of Voice of America (VOA) and the Office of Cuba Broadcasting (Radio y Televisión Martí).
-It also provides transmission and technical support for all of the independent non-military broadcasting services funded by the USAGM.
+Moreover, it also provides transmission and technical support for all of the independent non-military broadcasting services funded by the USAGM.
 The IBB is located in Washington, D.C.

 History

 On April 30, 1994, President Clinton signed the International Broadcasting Act (Public Law 103-236).
 The legislation established the International Broadcasting Bureau (IBB) within the United States Information Agency (USIA), and created a Broadcasting Board of Governors (BBG) with oversight authority over all non-military U.S. government international broadcasting.

 The Voice of America, the oldest and best-known organization within the BBG, was the first broadcast news organization to offer continuously updated programming on the Internet.

 When USIA was disbanded in October 1999, the IBB and BBG were established as independent federal government entities, with the IBB as an administrative vehicle under the BBG containing VOA, Radio and TV Martí, the Office of Engineering and Technical Services, and a number of support services.

 Other international broadcasting services supervised by the USAGM are constituted as private corporations and are not part of the IBB.